Astris Law S IconAstris Law

 • When a lawyer acts for a client, full professional obligations attach immediately under the Australian Solicitors' Conduct Rules, including duties of care, fiduciary duties, competence and diligence, regardless of how small the client perceives the task to be.

-• Rule 17.1 of the ASCR requires solicitors to exercise independent forensic judgment and not act as a mere mouthpiece, and Rule 7.1 requires clear advice enabling informed choices; simply endorsing an AI document without genuine engagement breaches both.
+• Rule 17.1 of the ASCR requires solicitors to exercise independent forensic judgment and not act as a mere mouthpiece, and Rule 7.1 requires clear advice enabling informed choices.
+Simply endorsing an AI document without genuine engagement breaches both.

 • Australian courts have already sanctioned practitioners who relied on AI output without independent verification, including a Victorian solicitor whose practising certificate was varied for submitting AI-generated false case citations.